Ebazhanov/linkedin-skill-assessments-quizzes/cybersecurity/cybersecurity-quiz.md

 - [ ] Baseline
 - [x] Entitlement

-`Explanation: Entitlement refers to the privileges granted to a user when their account is first provisioned`
+**Explanation**:  Entitlement refers to the privileges granted to a user when their account is first provisioned

 #### Q117.
 Who is the father of computer security??